encord-team/encord-active/docs/docs/getting-started.md

 Downloading the data and computing the metrics may take a while.
 Bare with us, it is worth the wait.

-When the process is done, follow the printed instructions to open the app or see more details in the [Open Encord Active](./cli/open-encord-active) page.
+When the process is done, follow the printed instructions to open the app or see more details in the [Open Encord Active](./cli#visualize) page.

 ## Running the App

-To run the Encord Active app, you need to `cd` into the directory that was created by one of the previous commands and run the following command:
+To run the Encord Active app, run the following command:

 ```shell
 # within venv